notesofcliff/delve/src/home/doc/user/Ingesting_Data.md

 - `--hostname`: The hostname (or IP) to listen on.
 - `-v, --verbose`: Increase verbosity of log output.
 - `-l, --log-file`: The file to which logs will be written (default: `log/syslog-receiver-<pid>.log`).
-- `--batch-size`: The number of events to send to the Flashlight server per request (default: `10000`).
+- `--batch-size`: The number of events to send to the Delve server per request (default: `10000`).
-- `--max-queue-size`: The maximum number of events waiting to be uploaded to Flashlight (default: `10000`).
+- `--max-queue-size`: The maximum number of events waiting to be uploaded to Delve (default: `10000`).

 ### Example Usage
 Here are some example commands to use the syslog-receiver utility: